Bug Hunter Guide

 • Respect rate limits and avoid excessive automated scanning

-• Document your findings thoroughly with clear reproduction steps
+• Document your findings with clear reproduction steps

 Step 5: Submitting Your Bug Report